cwru-greener-pastures/usgs_map_retrieval/README.md

 ## Usage without ROS

 This package was developed for use with ROS and Gazebo.
 It is ROS aware, but it can be used separately.
 The difference is that when invoked via ROS, the `heightmap.tif`, `texture.png`, and `usgs_simulation_environment.world` files will be placed in the `worlds` subdirectory of the package automatically.
+Gazebo must be configured to find and use the world manually in this case.

-The other maps will be placed in the `config` subdirectory of the pacakge.
+The navigation maps will be placed in the `config` subdirectory of the pacakge.
 When used without ROS, all files will be placed in the Current Working Directory.
-Gazebo, or any other environment, must be configured manually in this case.

 ## Citation

 If this package is used for academic pursuits, please cite it as the following:

-*The Greener Pastures USGS Map Retrieval Package for ROS/Gazebo*, (Version Number/Year), Lee, G., Available: https://github.com/cwru-greener-pastures/usgs_map_retrieval
+*USGS Data for Robot Navigation and Simulation*, (Version Number/Year), Lee, G., Available: https://github.com/cwru-greener-pastures/usgs_map_retrieval

 ## Sponsor